 Losartan (By mouth)

 Treats high blood pressure.
-Reduces the risk of stroke in patients with high blood pressure and enlarged heart.
-Treats kidney disease in patients with type 2 diabetes and a history of high blood pressure.
+Reduces the risk of stroke in patients with high blood pressure and an enlarged heart.
+Treats kidney disease in patients with diabetes.
 This medicine is an angiotensin receptor blocker (ARB).

 CozaarThere may be other brand names for this medicine.